 - Mood changes

 - School problems

 - Physical or mental problems

-What to do if your child is drinking.
+What to do if your teenager is drinking.

 The How To Tell If Your Child Is Drinking Alcohol fact sheet also offers practical information for what to do if your child is drinking — starting with avoiding blame and focusing on getting help for your child.